videlalvaro/videlalvaro.github.io/_posts/2011-08-16-command-line-editing-tips.md

 I think the most well know Emacs shortcuts probably are those to go to the beginning or the end of the line.
 So say you typed the following command:

+{% highlight sh %}
+  $ mv ./path/to/soem/file.txt ./path/to/soem/file_1.txt
+{% endhighlight %}

+And you want to move to the begging of the line.
+The you can do so by pressing `C-a`.
+If you want to return to the end of the line just press `C-e`.
+Pretty easy.

+Now, there's a typo there, the folder shouldn't be _soem_ but _some_.
+How can you quickly jump to the _soem_ and edit that word?
+Press `C-a` to go to the begging of the line.
+Then press `M-f` to jump **f**orward from word to word.
+You can also do `M-b` to jump **b**ackwards.
+If instead of doing `M-f` you try `C-f` or `C-b` then the cursor will move character by character but in my case I'm used to just using the arrow keys for that.